21983/Prtfolio/portfolio-app/src/assets/md/bindingofisaac.md

 # Binding of Isaac remake

 This was project was a Binding of Isaac "remake".
-Well we made one room from binding of isaac.
+Well, we made one room from Binding of Isaac.

 ## What did I do and learn?